Vim and vinegar: A previously unpublished story of Bette, who lived above the Courier

 We should have made a TV show about what it was like to have someone living above us while we worked and what it was like to live above a newspaper.

-During the day, we’d hear a loud THUD and wonder what she had dropped.
+During the day, if we heard a loud THUD from above, we'd wonder what she had dropped.
 “Bette’s bowling.”
 We’d hear the beeping of her chair lift, sometimes even when she herself was not in the chair or at home.
 When we didn’t hear her, we worried about her.

 As the old Wednesday morning press deadline neared, I could hear “The Price is ‘Wrong.’”
 When I heard that wrong-answer buzzer, I knew the paper better be done soon.